 Lakes sampled in both 2007 and 2017

 At the national scale among lakes sampled in both surveys (dotted lines in Figure 6a), there was a significant increase in co-nutrient limited lakes (17.3%) and a significant decrease in N-limited lakes (-18.4%).
-P-limited lakes showed an insignificant increase.
-There is significant variation from the national pattern when the data are segregated into the nine aggregated ecoregions (Figure 6b).
+At the National scale, there was no net change in the percentage of P-limited lakes, but substantial changes within the nine aggregated ecoregions (Figure 6b).
 In the Northern Appalachians, lakes shifted from co-nutrient and N-limitation (-13.4% and -20.8%, respectively) toward P-limitation (34.1%).
 Lakes in the Temperate Plains shifted from N-limited (-35.9%) toward both co-limited (14%) and P-limited (21.9%).
 The Upper Midwest lakes shifted from being N-limited (-41%) and P-limited (-24.3%) toward co-nutrient limitation (65.3%).
-In the Northern Plains, lakes became more co-nutrient limited (42%) and less P-limited (-28%), while showing an insignificant decrease in N-limited lakes.
+In the Northern Plains, lakes became more co-nutrient limited (42%) and less P-limited (-28%), with little change in N-limited lakes.
 The Southern Plains showed the opposite pattern with a decrease in co-nutrient limitation (-16.8%), increase in N-limitation (11.1%), and non-significant increase in P-limited lakes.
 Western Mountains lakes shifted from P-limited (-19.5%) to co-nutrient limited (9.3%) with an insignificant increase in N-limited lakes.
 In the Southern Appalachians, Coastal Plains, and Xeric ecoregions, no shifts were significant.

 Full population of lakes

-When extrapolated to the entire population of lakes across the U.S. (solid lines in Figure 6a), co-nutrient limited lakes increase significantly (11.3%), P-limited lakes decrease significantly (-7.9%), and N-limited lakes show an insignificant decrease; indicating a difference in N vs P-limited lake shifts when assessing the full population rather than the resampled population only.
+When extrapolated to the entire population of lakes across the U.S. (solid lines in Figure 6a), co-nutrient limited lakes also increased (11.3%), but P-limited lakes decreased (-7.9%).
+Using the entire population of lakes, there was no net change in N-limited lakes, which contrasts the results of the resampled population.
 The trends of the resampled lakes were generally representative of the full population in the ecoregions, though magnitudes differed and there were a few stark differences (solid lines in Figure 6b).
-There was a change sign of the significant shift in co-nutrient limited lakes in the Northern Appalachians so that among the full population assessment, there was a 16% increase.
-N-limited lakes in the Southern Appalachians and Western Mountains changed signs in the full population assessment compared to the resampled lakes assessment, but the shifts remained insignificant.
-Shifts in P-limited lakes in the Northern Appalachians, Temperate Plains, Northern Plains, and Western Mountains were insignificant in the full population assessment, compared to the resampled population where the shifts were positive, positive, negative, and negative, respectively.
-Finally, in the Xeric ecoregion, N-limited lakes increase significantly (16.5%) in the full population assessment.
+For example, there was a change in the direction of the shift in co-nutrient limited lakes in the Northern Appalachians such that among the full population assessment, there was a 16% increase compared to a X% decrease in the resampled lakes.
+The percentage of N-limited lakes in the Southern Appalachians and Western Mountains changed signs in the full population assessment compared to the resampled lakes assessment, but the shifts remained insignificant.
+There were no shifts in the percentage of P-limited lakes in the Northern Appalachians, Temperate Plains, Northern Plains, and Western Mountains in the full population assessment, but the resampled population indicated the shifts were positive (X%), positive (X%), negative (X%), and negative (X%), respectively.
+Finally, in the Xeric ecoregion, N-limited lakes increased by 16.5% in the full population assessment but showed no net change in the resampled lakes.

 Shifts in trophic status at the national scale